Vice President-Elect Kamala Harris Attacked As “The Indian” By British Bigot Lord John Kilclooney, “What If The Indian Becomes President?”

 This undercooked Scotch Egg has some nerve…

-Some a$$hole across the pond named Lord John Kilclooney fixed his blood-drained, sagging, canker-sored face to speak not only ill, but bigotedly against the first Black Vice President-elect of these United States.
+Some a$$hole across the pond named Lord John Kilclooney fixed his blood-drained, sagging, canker-sored face to speak not only ill but bigotedly against the first Black Vice President-elect of these United States.

 “What happens if Biden moves on and the Indian becomes President?”